Harris Publications: Harris Comics

 Harris Comics also published a number of non-Vampirella comics in the superhero and science fiction genres.
 The 2002–2003 imprint Anarchy Studio published manga comics featuring the characters Vampi and Xin.
 Harris Comics operated until 2008, and in March 2010 Dynamite Entertainment acquired the Vampirella property.

+Small Business Magazine, a Harris bi-monthly publication for first time entrepreneurs was launched in 1988 by Susan Rakowski.
+Two spinoff publications were published and sold worldwide.